andrewmcodes/andrewm.codes/DESIGN.md

 ### Named Rules

 **The Square-Content Rule.** Anything that scrolls with the page and is separated by a hairline is square.
 Radius is for controls, chips, and things that float.

+**The One-Radius Rule.** If a thing needs a radius, it is `6px`.
+Do not introduce an intermediate value to signal that one surface floats more than another — this system is flat, so there is no depth for a radius to encode, and `8px` beside `6px` reads as a mistake rather than a distinction.
+The only sanctioned departures are the three above: square for document content, `4px` for chips smaller than the radius would suit, and a pill or circle where the shape itself says "token, not word".

 ## Components